kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 The Event delivery workflow is as follows:

-1. An external system uses the bound Application to publish an Event to the Kyma Event Bus.
+1. An external system uses the bound Application to publish an Event to the Event Bus.
 2. The Event Bus checks for the Event subscription and activation.
-It creates an `HTTP POST` request using Event payload and metadata.
+It creates a POST request using Event payload and metadata.
-3. The service receives the `HTTP POST` request. `HTTP Request Headers` request represents Event metadata and `HTTP Request Body`- the Event payload.
+3. The service receives the POST request.
+The HTTP request headers represent Event metadata and HTTP request body represents the Event payload.

 ## Event metadata